 Evaluation or Assessment

 Publish the implementation plan and intent for Building Information Modeling in your organization as part of an internal assessment procedure.
-The following steps are some of the best practises which would help you in the initial phase of BIM implementation.
+The following steps are some of the best practices that would help you in the initial phase of BIM implementation.

-- Feedback – conduct feedback sessions on with internal team about adopting technology, processes and workflows
+- Feedback – conduct feedback sessions with the internal team about adopting technology, processes, and workflows

 - Due Diligence – Evaluate the legal contracts and deliverables expected from each party

 - Management take – Ensure that the higher management fully supports the decision to adopt BIM in the organization.